-The Visiting Scholars Program (VSP) provides a unique opportunity for scientists to collaborate with the Frederick National Laboratory for Cancer Research (FNLCR), the only federal national laboratory in the United States devoted exclusively to biomedical research.
-Visiting Scholars are established scientists with specific expertise in an area of need at the FNLCR, and who collaborate with an FNLCR sponsor investigator to develop and execute a research proposal and project aligned with their own research interests and consistent with the mission of the National Cancer Institute.
-Visiting Scholars are usually in residence at the FNLCR for 6 – 12 months and are chosen in a competitive, peer-review process.
+The Visiting Scholars Program (VSP) provides a unique opportunity for scientists to collaborate with the Frederick National Laboratory for Cancer Research, the only federal national laboratory in the United States devoted exclusively to biomedical research.
+Visiting Scholars are established scientists with specific expertise in an area of need at the Frederick National Laboratory, and who collaborate with a Frederick National Laboratory sponsor investigator to develop and execute a research proposal and project aligned with their own research interests and consistent with the mission of the National Cancer Institute.
+Visiting Scholars are usually in residence at Frederick National Laboratory for 6 – 12 months and are chosen in a competitive, peer-review process.
 Funding is available.

 Desired Expertise Areas:

 - Computational scientists: machine learning, deep learning, imaging processing, or molecular database development

 - Multi-disciplinary (computing/data and oncology/biology/chemistry) scientists: molecular dynamics, drug development, or multi-scale biological modeling